C2-Labs/atlas-deploy/README.md

     - Azure: Azure Files, Azure Disks, or NFS mount
     - AWS: Elastic Block Store (EBS) or NFS mount using Elastic Files System (EFS)
     - Local: NFS mount to the container
 3. This storage should be expandable, so you can add space, as necessary.
 We will walk through a couple examples below
+    - These commands are very dependent on your environment.
+I will walk through scenarios for AWS, Azure, and with local NFS.
+    - AZURE
+        - Azure for Kubernetes provides two separate provisioners as part of the K8S StorageClass.
+Azure Files does not support access to the storage for multiple containers at a time, so it is **_HIGHLY RECOMMENDED_** that you use **Azure Disks**
+        - To use Azure Disks, you can simply apply the StorageClass in the file `azure-files-sc.yaml`
+            - `kubectl apply -f azure-files-sc.yaml`
+            - As you look at this file, there are a couple things to note:
+                - `provisioner: kubernetes.io/azure-file` - This specifies to use Azure Files, which is what we want
+                - `allowVolumeExpansion: true` - This specifies that the volumes using this StorageClass can later be expanded, which we want to allow for additional storage later, if necessary.
+                - `skuName: Standard_LRS` - This is the least expensive option from Azure.
+        -
+    - AWS
+        -
+    - NFS
+        -
     - **STORAGE COMMANDS**
 4. After you have the storage, configured you are ready to configure your ConfigMap.
 The ConfigMap has all the configurable attributes for ATLAS, which we will detail below.
 You need to **EDIT THIS** for your environment, as detailed below.
     - Overall Config